UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 concavity of {glue:}`3-new_point_1`, shown as a red diamond in {numref}`fig:05-multiknn-1`.
 Let's calculate the distances between our new point and each of the observations in the training set to find the $K=5$ neighbors that are nearest to our new point.
-You will see in the code below \index{mutate}, we compute the straight-line distance using the formula above: we square the differences between the two observations' perimeter and concavity coordinates, add the squared differences, and then take the square root.
+You will see in the code below, we compute the straight-line distance using the formula above: we square the differences between the two observations' perimeter and concavity coordinates, add the squared differences, and then take the square root.